jansenmtan/YGOtoTTS/README.md

 If the image quality is too low, there is an `images` folder in each subfolder which each contain the deck png files.
 They can replace the default imgur link.

+If you don't trust the executable, you can build it yourself from the source code.

 ## Building

 I used pyinstaller to build an executable.